 As of December 31, 1996, PDL had 208 full-time employees, of whom 25 hold Ph.D. or M.D. degrees.
 Of the total, 72 employees were engaged in research and development, 35 in quality assurance and compliance, 17 in clinical and regulatory, 55 in manufacturing and 29 in general and administrative functions.
 PDL's scientific staff members have diversified experience and expertise in molecular and cell biology, biochemistry, virology, immunology, protein chemistry, computational chemistry and computer modeling.
 PDL's success will depend in large part on its ability to attract and retain skilled and experienced employees.
+PDL has not entered into employment agreements with its executives or key employees and maintains limited amounts of insurance of which the Company is the beneficiary on the lives of only two of its executive officers.
 None of PDL's employees are covered by a collective bargaining agreement, and PDL considers its relations with its employees to be good.